2018 Health Law Institute

 "I appreciate having a seminar focused specifically on the ever-increasing topics and regulations affecting healthcare providers and highlighting the hottest topics."

 "Excellent way to spend the day catching up on what's going on!"

 "Interesting speakers, pleasant interactions.
 Loved the location."

 "Very good examples.
 High relevancy for clients."

-A full refund, less $25 administrative fee, will be issued for cancellations up to 5 business days before event.
-No shows and cancellations received less than 5 business days prior to the seminar are not eligible for a refund.
+A full refund, minus a $25 administrative fee, will be issued for cancellations up to five business days before event.
+No-shows and cancellations received fewer than five business days prior to the seminar are not eligible for a refund.
 Substitutions may be made at any time, including the day of the seminar.